beeva-arturomartinez/beeva-best-practices/frontend/polymer/data_binding_observers_listenes.md

 }
 ```

-If one of our polymers will use or need attributes we recommended to initialize it in the creation phase and must be declared in the properties through hostAttributes.
+If one of our polymers uses or needs attributes, we recommend initializing them in creation phase and they must be declared in properties through *hostAttributes*.

 ### Polymer Communication  Data binding